Jakhongir0103/ML-DL_basic_projects/README.md

-### The projects I have made while learnign MachineLearning/DataScience
+### The projects I have made while learning MachineLearning/DataScience